Total Truth (Introduction to the Series)

 Today, we begin and end this post about truth and language with Praxis Circle clips presenting two intellectual heavy weights, Dr. Robert George above and Dr. Rusty Reno below.
 We presented Dr. Reno’s interview in July, and we will introduce Dr. George’s interview next week.
 The clip above, therefore, is a preview.
 For sure, it’s a special interview.

 Above Dr. George emphasizes why language (or speech) must be free for human beings to know truth.
-Every human virtue must operate within a range of freedom to obtain, including and especially justice.
-Dr. Reno below emphasizes how language presenting issues of truth can determine the course of ones entire life (for example, his own).
+Every human must operate within a range of freedom to obtain any virtue, including and especially, justice.
+Dr. Reno below emphasizes how language presenting issues of truth can determine the course of one’s entire life (for example, his own).
 Truth most certainly determines the course of human history.

 We will argue that truth through human language is a nuclear force with the proven potential to bind humanity together in community, love, and charity; truth through language and good human behavior produces explosive human flourishing.
 As evidence we submit Western history in general since 0 A.D., and in particular during the “modern” period since let’s say 1400.